 Client: Dr Trevor Lawrence, orthopaedic consultant, top UK hip & knee surgeon, based in Solihull, West Midlands.
-The company hosting Dr Lawrence's old site went bust, resulting in the loss of Dr Lawrence's data.
+The company hosting Dr Lawrence's old site went bust, resulting in Dr Lawrence's data loss.

 1. PLANNING THE SITE CONTENT

 The lengthy copy was brimming with detailed information covering the delicate subject of joint ailments and treatments.
-In order to make the copy more accessible to prospective patients I suggested a plainer, simpler patient-friendly approach covering most frequent concerns such as:
+To make the copy more accessible to prospective patients, I suggested a plainer, simpler patient-friendly approach covering most frequent concerns such as:

 Do my symptoms mean I need joint surgery?